 Mum & Dad $1,500 0%

-2. Next: Determine how much money you have available each month to put towards all your debts.
+How much money do you have available each month to put towards all your debts?
 If you're like most people on a tight budget you probably haphazardly throw the minimum payment plus a bit at each debt every month, hoping that eventually it will all magically disappear.
 Unfortunately, making minimum payments on most credit cards is a sentence to upwards of 15 years of paying off that debt, and paying at least double the original balance in interest only.

 Balance Owing Interest Min Pymt